drupal-graphql/graphql-search-api/docs/schema.md

 For more details about the options that can be used see the [Search parameters](search-parameters.md) page.

 ### Fulltext
 The Fulltext input allows us to specify fulltext arguments in our search query.
-Here is an example fulltext argument:

-`fulltext:{keys:"my keyword", fields:"body"}`

 The structure of a Fulltext input is: